mwsohn/Labels.jl/docs/src/index.md

-# Labels2.jl
+# Labels.jl

 ## Overview

 A package to save and retrieve data, variable, and value labels in Julia DataFrames metadata and colmetadata.
 Three levels of labels are implemented in this package.
 The first is the desciption of the data set itself.
 It can be used to attach a short description of the data set.
 The second is column (or variable) descriptions.
 The third is the value labels that attaches descriptions to each value in a variable.

 ## Labels for the Julia DataFrames